hachimada/pycocoedit/README.md

 **pycocoedit** is a Python package for editing and analyzing COCO datasets.

-It is particularly useful for specifying which images, annotations, categories, or licenses to include or exclude from your dataset.
+It is particularly useful for specifying which images, annotations, or categories to include or exclude from your dataset.

 With **pycocoedit**, you can apply custom filters to your dataset.
-These filters allow you to control inclusion or exclusion based on custom conditions for images, categories, annotations, and licenses.
+These filters allow you to control inclusion or exclusion based on custom conditions for images, categories, and annotations.

 For example, you can filter out specific images that have a certain number of annotations or exclude annotations with bounding boxes of a certain aspect ratio.